h5py/h5py/docs/high/dataset.rst

        If this dataset is stored in one or more external files, this is a list of 3-tuples, like the ``external=`` parameter to :meth:`Group.create_dataset`.
 Otherwise, it is ``None``.

+    .. attribute:: is_virtual

+       True if this dataset is a :doc:`virtual dataset </vds>`, otherwise False.

     .. attribute:: dims